Declare Bankruptcy UK

 At Bankruptcy Guide, we can walk you through the process, providing support and guidance on how to complete your application form correctly and properly.

-Step Three: The Fee
+Step Three: Declare Bankruptcy UK Fee

 Before submitting your completed application form to declare bankruptcy UK, you have to pay the required fee.
 This can be done via the payment system within your application.
 Payment options include debit or credit cards.
 While it's possible to pay the fee in instalments as small as £5, your application cannot be submitted until the fee is paid in full.